Tech-With-Tim/API/docs/users/get-all.md

   You provided correct parameters and no errors occurred

 - ``400`` Bad Request
-  If page is set to an integer and limit is set to NoneType/None/null (this will rarely happen as there are default types.)
+  If page is set to an integer and limit is set to NoneType/None/null or an invalid value is set for a query string.
+This will rarely happen as there are default values.